 Botox Before and After*

-Botox before and after pictures show the dramatic changes in wrinkles achievable with a treatment.
+Botox before and after pictures show the dramatic changes in wrinkles achievable with the treatment.
 Each image shows what is possible when a reputable professional performs cosmetic injections.
-As with any cosmetic procedure, results may vary. * Each picture is, however, real results from real Botox patients.
+As with any cosmetic procedure, results may vary. * Each picture is, however, real results from real patients.

 How Does Botox Work?

-Dynamic wrinkles, also known as expression lines, are grooves in the skin that form when muscles perform the same action consistently These movements include smiling, frowning, squinting, or even scowling.
-The dynamic wrinkles tend to become prominent in your 30’s and accumulate in those expressive areas 1 As we continue to age, our skin begins to lose its plump supply of natural collagen.

-Botox is a neuromodulator that comes from Botulinum Toxin Type A. Botox temporarily blocks the signal then causes muscle contraction.
-2,3 When it injects into the muscle, it causes the muscle to relax, which allows the muscle to lengthen then.
-The elongated muscle allows the expression line to smooth out and decrease, diminishingthe prominent wrinkling 4,5 and sign of aging.
+Dynamic wrinkles, also known as expression lines, are grooves in the skin that form when underlying muscles perform the same action repeatedly.
+Repetitive muscle movements that create dynamic wrinkles include smiling, frowning, squinting, or even scowling.
+Expression lines become more prominent in your 30’s and worsen with age.
+1 Botox is a neuromodulator that comes from Botulinum Toxin Type A. Botox temporarily blocks the signal that causes muscles to contract (tighten).
+2,3 This allows the muscle to relax and lengthen.
+The elongated muscle allows the overlying skin to smooth out and lay flat, diminishing prominent wrinkling.
+4,5

 How Much Does Botox Cost?

-The cost of a Botox or Xeomin treatment will varies per person.
-The individual price depends on several factors like the number of treatments you will need, the area you are treating, and exclusiveif you will be using Botox in conjunction with any other treatments, like dermal fillers.
+Botox cost varies per person.
+The individual price depends on several factors like the number of treatments needed, the area you are treating, and exclusive discounts when using Botox in conjunction with any other treatments, like dermal fillers.

-Get the Best BotoxBotox in Teaneck, NJ
+How to Get the Best Botox in Teaneck, NJ

 Like every cosmetic injection on the market, Botox is a technique sensitive treatment.
-Your Botox results will depend on the skill and experience of the professional performing your injection.
-Reputable, skilled professionals can administer Botox tohelp you achieve the most natural, dramatic results possible.
-Furthermore, acompetentYour provider ensures your safety and significantly diminishes your risk of side effects.will
+Your results depend on the skill and experience of the professional performing your injection.
+Reputable, skilled professionals use their expertise to achieve the most natural, dramatic results possible.
+Furthermore, a competent provider ensures your safety and significantly diminishes your risk of side effects.

 Therefore, smart patients wanting the best Botox in Teaneck, NJ, choose Dr. Robert Berberian of Vanity Medical Spa.
 Dr. Berberian touts more than a decade of experience and national recognition as a Black Diamond injector.
 This designation groups him with the elite, top 1% of Allergan injectors in the country.

+Treatment Areas

-Botox and Xeomin injections considerably soften the appearance of crow’s feet, forehead wrinkles, and frown lines around the mouth.
-This reduction in prominent expressionwrinkles helps give you a smore youthful appearance with a wrinkle-free radiant, rejuvenated look.
+Botox and Xeomin injections considerably soften the appearance of crow’s feet, forehead wrinkles, and frown lines that form between the brows.
+This reduction in prominent expression lines restores your youthful appearance with a wrinkle-free rejuvenated look.
 4,5

 How Long Does Botox Last? *